anders-w-rasmussen/crispr_decryptr/README.md

 </p>

-Now that you've walked through all the different commands in CRISPR-Decryptr, we invite you to read the first two sections of our paper's supplemental notes to get familiar with all the arguments and funtionality of the method before analyzing your CRISPR screens.
+Now that you've walked through all the different commands in CRISPR-Decryptr, we invite you to read the first two sections of our paper's supplemental notes to get familiar with all the arguments and funtionality of the method.

 # Credits